cloning-tee-blockchains/cloning-tee-blockchains.github.io/index.md

 ### Responsible Disclosure
 We responsibly disclosed our findings on July 10, 2024 to Phala, Ten and the Secret Network, and suggested countermeasures to the developers of these production-ready TEE-based blockchains, respectively.
+While Ten acknowledged the issue, we still await responses from Phala and the Secret Network.